seasonlzw/tinyVueLoader/README.md

         "text": "/lib/plugins/text", // rewrite as your actual path
         "vueloader": "/lib/plugins/tinyVueLoader", // rewrite as your actual path
     },
+    config: {
         vueLoader: {
             baseFolder: "/vueComponents" // rewrite as your actual path for the components
+        }
     }
     ...
 });